-It can be helpful to understand how a speeding ticket affects your auto insurance premium, policy eligibility and driving status.
-Knowing the ramifications of a citation before you get one could help you be better prepared for the fallout and might help you find ways to lower your premium.
+It can be helpful to understand how a speeding traffic ticket affects your auto insurance premium, policy eligibility and driving status.
+Knowing the ramifications of a citation before you get one could help you if you are convicted of speeding and might help you find ways to lower your premium.

-Most drivers who receive a speeding ticket see an increase in auto insurance costs at their next renewal.
-Although the national average increase for full coverage rates with a speeding violation on record is about 23%, according to Quadrant Information Services, this can vary based on a number of factors.
-Each auto insurer sets its own rates, so the company you choose will have an impact on how much you pay.
-Additionally, if you have other incidents on your driving record, your premium will likely be affected.
+Many drivers who are convicted of a speeding ticket see an increase in auto insurance costs upon their next renewal.
+Although the national average increase for full coverage rates with a speeding violation factored in is about 21%, according to Quadrant Information Services, this can vary based on a number of factors.
+Each auto insurer sets its rates, so the company you choose will have an impact on how much you pay.
+Additionally, other incidents on your driving record can affect your premium.

 |Pre-speeding ticket annual premium||Post-speeding ticket annual premium||Percent increase|